vishalned/MMEarth-data/README.md

 [![Code - Models](https://img.shields.io/badge/Code%20--%20Model-darkgreen)](https://github.com/vishalned/MMEarth-train/tree/main)

-This repository contains scripts to download large scale satellite data from different sensors and satellites (Sentinel-2, Sentinel-1, ERA5 - temperature & precipitation, Aster GDEM etc) which we call modalities.
+This repository contains scripts to download the data presented in the paper [MMEarth: Exploring Multi-Modal Pretext Tasks For Geospatial Representation Learning]().
+The scripts are used  to download large scale satellite data from different sensors and satellites (Sentinel-2, Sentinel-1, ERA5 - temperature & precipitation, Aster GDEM etc) which we call modalities.
 The data is downloaded from [Google Earth Engine](https://earthengine.google.com/).